strontic/strontic.github.io/xcyclopedia/library/compact.exe-02179EECC304A9AF7DD2F5A5B28AE0A3.md

 ## Possible Misuse

 *The following table contains possible examples of `compact.exe` being misused.
-While `compact.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `compact.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --